Photograph by CHARLIE CLIFT

 Lennie James graduated from the Guildhall School of Music and Drama and went on to work on stage and screen in TV favourites such as Spooks, Line of Duty, The Walking Dead and Fear of the Walking Dead.
 He has also appeared in numerous zeitgeist movies including 24 Hour Party People, Snatch, Les Miserables and Blade Runner 2049.
 ‘I like characters who are having interesting conversations with themselves,’ he says of what draws him to a role.
 As a writer, the Nottingham-born actor has penned semi-autobiographical film Storm Damage and Royal Court play The Sons of Charlie Paora.
 Next up he’ll take the lead in an eight-part TV adaptation of Bernardine Evaristo’s novel, Mr Loverman, playing a man coming to terms with ‘his 60-year love affair with his best friend, Morris, and how they’ve kept it a secret through each of their marriages’.
 In December, he will also appear in Lion King prequel, Mufasa, and has just finished work on Joshua Oppenheimer’s post-apocalyptic musical, The End.

-Mr Loverman will air on BBC One and iPlayer in the autumn.
+Mr Loverman is available from 14 October on BBC1 and iplayer.
 Mufasa: The Lion King is released in cinemas 20 December

 Photographs by CHARLIE CLIFT